How to Analyze Primary Sources Like a Pro (Without Falling Asleep)

 Finally, look for symbolism.
 In a political cartoon, an olive branch is a shortcut for peace, a storm cloud means trouble, and a grasping octopus often represents a greedy, sprawling empire or corporation.
 These are visual cues meant to convey complex ideas in an instant.

 As you get into the weeds with your close reading, you need to be able to capture what you find without injecting your own bias.
-A great guide to writing clear, unbiased summaries can help you faithfully represent the source's core message.
+A great can help you faithfully represent the source's core message.

 Whether you're looking at text or an image, this meticulous approach forces you to slow down and see what you’d otherwise miss.
 By doing a close read, you stop being a passive consumer of information and become a true analyst, capable of uncovering the layers of meaning hidden just beneath the surface.